Fusion-Goettingen/odyssey-devkit/README.md

 </div>

 ![Titleimage](titleimage.jpg)
-Odyssey is an automotive dataset designed for LiDAR and LiDAR-inertial odometry, as well as other localization tasks such as place recognition.
+**Odyssey** is an automotive dataset designed for **LiDAR** and **LiDAR-inertial odometry**, as well as other localization tasks such as **place recognition**.
 This repository contains the accompanying code, including a Python data loader and examples demonstrating its use.

 ## :confetti_ball: Odyssey accepted at IJRR :confetti_ball:
 We are happy to announce that **Odyssey** has been accepted for publication in *The International Journal of Robotics Research (IJRR)*.